ryandeist/python-data-structures-lab/README.md

 ```

 ## Exercises

-In this lab, you’ll practice working with different data structures in Python, including lists, tuples, dictionaries, and more.
-By manipulating these data structures, you’ll gain a better understanding of how to organize and store data effectively in your Python programs.

-By the end of this lab, you will be able to:

-- Create and modify lists and tuples.
-- Utilize dictionaries for more complex data storage.
-- Iterate over data structures using loops.
-- Apply Python’s slicing and indexing features to access data.

 ### Getting Started
 - For each exercise, copy the provided code into a new Python script file named `exercises.py`.